Elly Tumwine: Early life and education

-Elly Tumwine was born on 12 April 1954, in Burunga, Mbarara District.
-He attended Burunga Primary School, Mbarara High School and St. Henry's College Kitovu, before joining Makerere University, where in 1977, he graduated with the degree of Bachelor of Arts in Fine Art together with the Diploma in Education; abbreviated:BA (FA)/Dip.
-Ed.
+Tumwine was born on 12 April 1954, in Burunga, Mbarara District.
+He attended Burunga Primary School, Mbarara High School and St. Henry's College Kitovu, before joining Makerere University, gaining a BA in fine arts combined with a Dip.
+Ed in 1977.
 He specialised in the history of art painting.

-He subsequently graduated from the Cadet Officers Course at the Tanzania Military Academy at Monduli.
-He also attended the Senior Command Course at the Uganda Senior Command and Staff College at Kimaka, in Jinja, Uganda, being a member of the pioneer class that graduated in 2005.
-Tumwine also holds further military qualifications from the military academy in Vystry, in the Soviet Union.
+He subsequently completed the cadet officers course at the Tanzania Military Academy at Monduli.
+He also attended the senior command course at the Uganda Senior Command and Staff College at Kimaka, in Jinja, Uganda, being a member of the pioneer class that graduated in 2005.
+Tumwine also held further military qualifications from the military academy in Vystry, in the Soviet Union.

 Military career

 In 1978, he interrupted his teaching career to join the FRONASA forces led by Yoweri Museveni to fight the Idi Amin regime.
-In 1981, when Museveni went to the bush to form the National Resistance Army (NRA), Elly Tumwine went with him.
+In 1981, when Museveni went to the bush to form the National Resistance Army (NRA), Tumwine went with him.
 He is reported to have fired the first shot in the National Resistance Army War, which propelled the National Resistance Army and National Resistance Movement into power in Uganda in 1986.
 During the fighting between the NRA and the UNLA, Tumwine sustained facial injuries that led to loss of sight in one eye.
 In 1984, Tumwine was named Commander of the Army, a post he held until 1987, when he was succeeded by General Salim Saleh.
 Over the years, he served in various positions, including: